-The Assistant Vice President of Recruitment is a new role and serves as a member of the Executive Board through the Recruitment Team.
+The Assistant Vice President of Recruitment serves as a member of the Executive Board through the Recruitment Team.
 The AVP is a sophomore sorority member in good standing who is organized, a self-starter and team member.
 The Assistant Vice President of Recruitment assists the Vice President of Recruitment with tasks throughout the year and is an integral part of the process.
-Applications will be included in the 2018 Recruitment Counselors application.
-For more information, contact Jamison Carson, Graduate Assistant for College Panhellenic Council (firstname.lastname@example.org) or Abigail Messier, Vice President of Recruitment (email@example.com).
-The Assistant Vice President of Recruitment application is available on MSync in the Recruitment Counselor application.
+Applications will be on MSync early in the Spring Semester.

 The Institute, a program provided in partnership with LeaderShape and AFLV, challenges participants to lead with integrity while working towards a vision grounded in their deepest values.
 Participants explore not only what they want to do, but who they want to be.
 Dynamic, challenging, and exciting, the week is intended to produce a breakthrough in the leadership capacity of participants — benefiting them individually, as well as their respective communities and the organizations they will go on to lead and serve in the future.

 AFLV sessions of the Institute will bring together fraternity and sorority leaders from across the country to share in this experience, all under the umbrella of shared fraternal values.

 College Panhellenic will provide up to three (3) scholarship for current students at the University of Mississippi who hold membership in a fraternity or sorority within CPH, IFC, or NPHC.
 Each scholarship will include full registration costs ($675) and full transportation cost.
 These sessions are held each summer across various campuses and applications will be accepted in the Spring semester.
 Click here to learn more about this experience.